tessam30/Tools/Tools.md

 [outliers][26] - Brief discussion on detecting outliers
 [reclink][24] - record linkage methods to match observations between two datasets where no perfect key fields exist -- essentially a fuzzy merge
 [man undocumented] [25] - Undocumented Stata commands
+[Clustering Standard Errors][32] - A Practitioner’s Guide to Cluster-Robust Inference

 **Python**
 [Programming in Python for Economists][20] - sequence of lectures on quantitative economic modeling using Python